 Most evangelicals would immediately reject divination practices like the Ouija board, for example, and see it as a device for contacting evil spirit entities, which the Bible condemns and calls an abomination (Deuteronomy 18:10-12).
-But the Catholic Spiritual Exercises appear to the uneducated in God’s Word less threatening as it is disguised under church related activities.
+But the Catholic Spiritual Exercises, such as contemplative prayer, appear to the uneducated in God’s Word less threatening as it is disguised under church related activities.

 The term “contemplative” means to think about something intently.
+So by the name, one would assume contemplative prayer to be earnest communication with God.
 However practitioners of these contemplative methods don’t do that.
 The goal of these practices is to get people beyond thinking and into the realm of “experiencing” God.
 A tutorial of this movement is The Spiritual Exercises of Ignatius of Loyola which introduces occult visualization.
 Sadly, these visualized apparitions are demons that take actual forms and usher the practitioner into the world of the occult and away from God.

 Contemplative prayer is not Biblical prayer because mystical “spirituality” downplays the role of faith in the Scriptures.
 It exalts “transcendental” experiences that raises the person from the earthly experiences into a supposedly higher “spiritual” stand.
 It is based on “experiences” rather than Bible based doctrine.
 God has given His Word and His Holy Spirit to help His children know what is of Him and what is not.
 The scriptures clearly teach that we should “give attendance… to doctrine” (1 Timothy 4:13).